Skip to Content

 Bible and Journal

 Keep your journal handy to record your experiences and what God is teaching you.
-If you are serving in a security-sensitive area, like the Middle East, check with the long-term missionaries there before you bring Christian materials.
+If you are serving in a security-sensitive area, check with the long-term missionaries there before you bring Christian materials.

 Cash and Debit/Credit Card